danielmapar/modern-cpp/README.md

         #define HEADER_EXAMPLE_H
     ```

-    * at the top of the header, along with an #endif at the end.
+    * at the top of the header, along with an `#endif` at the end.
 This is called an **"include guard"**.
-Since the header will be included into another file, and #include just pastes contents into a file, the include guard prevents the same file from being pasted multiple times into another file.
+Since the header will be included into another file, and `#include` just pastes contents into a file, the include guard prevents the same file from being pasted multiple times into another file.
 This might happen if multiple files include the same header, and then are all included into the same main.cpp, for example.
-The ifndef checks if HEADER_EXAMPLE_H has not been defined in the file already.
+The `ifndef` checks if HEADER_EXAMPLE_H has not been defined in the file already.
 If it has not been defined yet, then it is defined with #define HEADER_EXAMPLE_H, and the rest of the header is used.
 If HEADER_EXAMPLE_H has already been defined, then the preprocessor does not enter the ifndef block.
 Note: There are other ways to do this.
 Another common way is to use an **#pragma** oncepreprocessor directive, but we won't cover that in detail here.
 See this Wikipedia article for examples.

     * The addition of #include guards to a header file is one way to make that file idempotent.
-Another construct to combat double inclusion is #pragma once, which is non-standard but nearly universally supported among C and C++ compilers.
+Another construct to combat double inclusion is `#pragma once`, which is non-standard but nearly universally supported among C and C++ compilers.

 ### CMake and Make